benwainwright/www.benwainwright.me/blog-entries/timers.md

 Now that the main module has finished executing,

 * Are there any active handles or requests?
-If so continue looping
+There are because the `setTimeout` callbacks have not been dealt with, so continue looping
 * The first step in the event loop is the timers stage
 * Since no timers have yet hit their timeout, Node checks the empty microtask queue and then proceeds to the next stage.
 * There is nothing in the poll stage, so the event loop waits for a predefined timeout and then checks the empty microtask queue and proceeds back to the timers stage